mehulagg/gitlab/doc/user/project/wiki/index.md

-Files that you add to your wiki locally must have one of the following supported extensions, depending on the markup language you wish to use, otherwise they will not display when pushed to GitLab:
+Files that you add to your wiki locally must have one of the following supported extensions, depending on the markup language you wish to use, otherwise they don't display when pushed to GitLab:

 - Markdown extensions: `.mdown`, `.mkd`, `.mkdn`, `.md`, `.markdown`.
 - AsciiDoc extensions: `.adoc`, `.ad`, `.asciidoc`.